-Hi Orli,
+Dear Dr. Bahcall,

-Let me summarize some of the key points from our ENCODE and Cancer paper, where we integrated a variety of assays from the ENCODE project to make a companion ENCODE encyclopedia as a useful resource for the Cancer community (ENCODEC).
+We would like to submit our manuscript entitled “XXX” for consideration for publication in Nature.
+This paper will serve as a companion encyclopedia for ENCODE project with a specific focus on Cancer research, dubbed as ENCODEC.
+We would like to summarized several key points in the paper.

 Around 70 percent of the ENCODE cell lines are cancerous, with the top-tier ones enriched with hundreds of experimental assays.
 Hence, we first organized these cell lines into tumor-normal pairings for five major cancer types.
 After large-scale data integration, we created our ENCODEC resource, including 1) uniformly processed signal tracks; 2) accurate non-coding annotations; 3) precise regulatory region and gene linkages; 4) TF and RBP networks.
-The accuracy of the resource we released here is far beyond any previous effort because we integrated a serial of really novel assays, such as STARR-Seq, Hi-C, RAMPAGE, and eCLIP.
+The accuracy of the resource we released here is far beyond any previous efforts because we integrated a serial of really novel assays, such as STARR-seq, Hi-C, RAMPAGE, and eCLIP.

 With such resource, we could better dissect the cancer mutational landscape and prioritize key positions on the genome that are associated with tumorigenesis.
 Specifically,